Fixed Exchange Rates When Governments Babysit Currencies

 Hong Kong has been in the longest currency relationship ever - its dollar has been fixed to the US dollar at HK$7.80 = US$1 since October 1983.
 Talk about commitment!
 The Hong Kong Monetary Authority (HKMA) actively maintains this relationship by constantly adjusting supply and demand in the currency market.

 This stability helped Hong Kong maintain its status as a global financial center even through turbulent times like the 1997 handover to China and the Asian Financial Crisis.
-It's like having that stable relationship while everyone else around you is opting for divorce!
+It's like having that stable relationship while everyone else around you is opting for becoming single!

 Currency Makeovers: Devaluation and Revaluation

-Sometimes governments decide to change the fixed value of their currency - like getting a dramatic haircut, but for money.
+Sometimes governments decide to change the fixed value of their currency:

 Devaluation happens when a government officially lowers its currency's value in a fixed exchange rate system.
 It's like a nationwide sale where a government says, "Our currency is now 10% off!"